joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-03-tower-watchers.md

 Drawing the initial scenario, we get that $\cos\theta = R/(R + h_0),$ $\sin\theta = b/(R + h_0),$ and $b^2 = (R + h_0)^2 - R^2.$

 ![](/img/2022-07-03-second-towers.png){:width="450 px" class="image-centered"}
-In the second situation, the guard in the high tower is going to continue moving up the tower.
+In the second situation, the friend in the high tower is going to continue moving up the tower.
 With coordinates centered on the center of the planet, we can describe their path by

 $$y_\text{ht} = \frac{R}{b} x_\text{ht}.$$

-The guard on the ground will have a direct line of sight to the other guard.
-Since they can just barely see each other, the line of sight will be parallel to the ground where the second guard stands.
+The friend on the ground will have a direct line of sight to the friend in the tower.
+Since they can just barely see each other, the line of sight will be parallel to the ground where the second friend stands.
 The slope of the line of sight will be $b/R,$ which can be seen by reflecting the first line across the $y$-axis, and rotating it by $90^\circ$ clockwise.
 As their initial position is given by $(R\sin\theta, R\cos\theta),$ their line of sight follows the line

 $$y_\text{g} = R\cos\theta + \dfrac{b}{R}\left(x_\text{g} + R\sin\theta\right).$$